stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 03 (P1L3) - Design Concepts.md

 ### Terms Quiz

-_Can you distinguish the following definitions?_
+_Can you distinguish the following definitions_?

 - Design: deliberative, purposive planning
 - Engineering: skillful or artful contrivance applying scientific and mathematical principles